U.K. Parliament approves a plan to deport asylum-seekers to Rwanda

 The U.K. signed a deal with Rwanda in April 2022, in which Rwanda agreed to process and settle asylum-seekers who initially arrive in Britain.

-The U.K. government says the threat of being deported to Rwanda will deter migrants from making the dangerous journey across the Channel.
-It recorded more than 4,600 migrantscrossing the Channel from January to March, surpassing a previous total for that period.
+Tens of thousands of migrants attempt to reach the United Kingdom by boat each year.
+The U.K. government recorded more than 4,600 migrantscrossing the Channel from January to March, surpassing a previous total for that period.

-Critics and lawmakers say there's no evidence the plan would work as a deterrent.

 Sunak, who is trailing in the polls ahead of an election expected this fall, is staking his Conservative Party's reelection campaign on this plan, despite several legal challenges from top British and European courts.
 In one of his latest moves, last year, Sunak introduced "emergency" legislation to write into British law that Rwanda is a safe country, in an attempt to salvage the plan after it was struck down by the U.K. Supreme Court.